MrWomanStealer/Stealer-s-Pack/README.md

 # 🔥Optimization Mods
 Based on Adrenaline.
 Please refer to it to see what it has!

 (Has the 'essential' optimization mods, such as Sodium.)

-# 🤓Nerdy Mods, which provide useful data and information while still having useful things for non-nerds.
+# 🤓Nerdy Mods, which provide useful data and information while still having functionality.
-TODO
+E.g Tweakeroo and Tweakermore for your shenanigans.

+E.g EssentialGUI, BetterF3 and MiniHud, which give useful data.

 # ⚙️Quality Of Life Mods
-TODO
+E.g Essential and Borderless mining.
+While not nerdy or for optimizations, these can make your Minecraft life better.

+E.g Plasmo voice, allowing you to chat with your friends who also have it, or if the server has it.

 # Misc information